Three Popular Beliefs about God

 "You have heard how I said to you, I go away, and come again to you.
 If you loved me, you would rejoice, because I said, I go to the Father: for my Father is greater than I" (Jn.14:28 KJV).

-Not only did Jesus acknowledge that the Father was greater than he but also acknowledged that his Father was his God (see Mk.
-15:34-35).
+Not only did Jesus acknowledge that the Father was greater but also that his Father was his God (see Mk.15:34-35).
 How could the Father be greater than Jesus, if they were the same spirit-being?
 How could one part of a being be greater than the other?
 And how could the Father be Jesus' God, if Jesus was that same God?

 THE HOLY SPIRIT